-The result attributable to equity shareholders in the financial statements of the company was a loss of $\in 1,444,000$ (2019: profit of $\in 148,000$).
+The result attributable to equity shareholders in the financial statements of the company was a profit of €8,000 (2020: loss of €1,444,000).
 In accordance with Section 304(1) and 304(2) of the Companies Act 2014, the company is availing of the exemption from presenting its individual income statement which forms part of the approved financial statements of the company to the Annual General Meeting and from filing it with the Registrar of Companies.